RogerSelwyn/O365-HomeAssistant/README.md

 *This is a fork of the original integration by @PTST which has now been archived.
 Primarily this is to enable it to still run on Home Assistant for my own usage, but I have also added a Logo and link to this github for the HACS required wheel in the core brand and wheel repositories.*

-*If issues are identified I will endeavour to fix, but I do not plan to add extra functionality.
-If someone wishes to take on full support, then they would be welcome to change the references within core Home Assistant.*

 This integration enables
 1. Getting and creating calendar events from O365.
 2. Getting emails from your inbox.